signatureai/signature-core-nodes/docs/nodes/lora.md

 | model | `MODEL` |
 | clip  | `CLIP`  |

-??? note "Pick the code in lora.py"
+??? note "Source code in lora.py"

     ```python
     class ApplyLoraStack:
-        """
-        A ComfyUI node that applies a stack of LoRA models to a base model and CLIP.
+        """Applies multiple LoRA models sequentially to a base model and CLIP in ComfyUI.

-        Takes a model, CLIP, and a LORA_STACK as input and returns the modified model and CLIP
+        This node takes a base model, CLIP, and a stack of LoRA models as input.
+It applies each LoRA
+        in the stack sequentially using specified weights for both model and CLIP components.

+        Args:
+            model (MODEL): The base Stable Diffusion model to modify
+            clip (CLIP): The CLIP model to modify
+            lora_stack (LORA_STACK): A list of tuples containing (lora_name, model_weight, clip_weight)

+        Returns:
+            tuple:
+                - MODEL: The modified Stable Diffusion model with all LoRAs applied
-        with all LoRAs applied in sequence using the specified weights.
+                - CLIP: The modified CLIP model with all LoRAs applied

+        Notes:
+            - LoRAs are applied in sequence, with each modification building on previous changes
+            - If lora_stack is None, returns the original model and CLIP unchanged
+            - Uses ComfyUI's built-in LoRA loading and application mechanisms
         """

         @classmethod